Depending on the type of coloring, color may apply to different sets of items:

 color elec #1 map #2 palette -10,red:0,white:10,royalblue

 Coloring by distance applies to surfaces only, both molecular and nonmolecular (such as volume isosurfaces).
+It is also implemented in the Surface Color tool.
 The color-to-distance mapping is specified with palette options (default

 - palette-name – the name of an existing palette; the command palette list lists the names of the available palettes in the Log.
 Predefined palettes include the following, with colors shown in ascending value order: